Setting Status Bar Text and ToolTips for Toolbar Buttons

 In the preceding example, the Toolbars(x).ToolbarButtons.Count command is not necessary, because the procedure creates a new toolbar and adds only one button.
 However, this command is shown here to demonstrate how to return the number of buttons on a given toolbar.

-The StatusBar argument of the MacroOptions method only affects the status bar when you position the mouse over a button or a menu command without selecting it.
-To display text on the status bar while a macro is running, you can use the StatusBar property as in the following example
+- The StatusBar argument of the MacroOptions method only affects the status bar when you position the mouse over a button or a menu command without selecting it.
+To display text on the status bar while a macro is running, you can use the StatusBar property as in the following examplewhere <text> is the text that you want to appear on the status bar when you run the macro.

 Application.StatusBar = "<text>"